 - How to calculate sales commissions

 8 Typical Sales Commission Structures

-Before sales teams get onto the field to close deals, it is crucial to understand what sales commission structures apply to you.
+It is crucial to understand what sales commission structures apply to your sales team.
 It gives you clarity on what you are setting out to achieve.

 Revenue Commission Structure